bacor/delasol/corpora/marot-de-beze/README.md

 ### Lyrics
 - **Lyrics line 1**: The original lyrics, without alterations.
+  - In the source, the very first letter of a psalm is set as a large capital before the score.
+Such capitals are bold and underlined in the transcription.
   - The original lyrics are often printed as whole words, then the words will be split following modern hyphenation, but hyphens are omitted.
   - Hyphens in the original are included as en-dashes (–) at the previous syllable.
   - When an n is omitted and written as a tilde-like symbol above the previous vowel, transcribe it like so: `d'hõneurs` (for the modern _d'honneurs_), `dõc` (_donc_), etc.